 No petroleum deposits have yet been discovered on the Norwegian mainland.
 Conflicts between onshore property rights and specific petroleum subsurface rights have not materialised to date.
 Ownership and resource management of such petroleum resources is regulated by a separate law (Act 21, 4 May 1973) which secures the state similar proprietary rights as for onshore petroleum deposits.
 This law is not developed in detail, but delegates to the King in Council to regulate such activities.

 What rules and procedures govern the grant of rights for exploration and production purposes (eg, through licences, leases, concessions, service contracts, production sharing agreements)?

-Three different types of licenses are used.
+Three different types of licence are used.

-A production licence is an exclusive right to conduct exploration (including drilling exploration wells), development and production activities in a defined area, normally for a total period of 30 years, provided that the licensees fulfil the exploration work commitments.
+Production licence A production licence is an exclusive right to conduct exploration (including drilling exploration wells), development and production activities in a defined area, normally for a total period of 30 years, provided that the licensees fulfil the exploration work commitments.

 The King in Council approves the award of a production licence after the concession award process conducted by the Ministry of Petroleum and Energy and the Petroleum Directorate has been completed.

 In practice, a production licence is always awarded to a group of applicants.
 Based on applications submitted, the authorities decide the distribution of participating interests and appoint the operator (among the licensees).
 Group applications are allowed, but applicant groups may be split by government decision as a condition for final award.
 The production licence document is prepared by the ministry after call-back meetings with applicants, where the applications are reviewed and key components and conditions for the award of a licence are presented to the applicants.
 The applicants' preliminary acceptance of terms and conditions is required before the production licence can be formally awarded.